4 Key DevOps Metrics for Improved Efficiency and Performance

 Project Planning enables managers to stay on top of the timeline and ensure the target is met sprint on sprint.
 Measuring this consistently helps identify and tackle blockers that hinder progress.
 Here, metrics such as cycle time, code churns and sprint velocity provide the support needed to hit the goal for every sprint and meet the deadlines.

 Defining goals and aligning the team towards the achievement of the goals can help achieve better outcomes.
 One effective way to do this is to conduct daily stand-up meetings to bring the team together and make the objectives clear.
-Stand-up meetings also keep everyone in the information loop of who is working on what, but more importantly, it helps teams identify blockers and plan roadmaps to resolve them.
-To make stand-up meetings efficient and effective, managers can adopt asynchronous stand-up meetings that not only serve the purpose but also preserves the focus time of the engineers and documents information for future reference.
+Stand-up meetings also keep everyone in the information loop of who is working on what, but more importantly, it help teams identify blockers and plan roadmaps to resolve them.
+To make stand-up meetings efficient and effective, managers can adopt asynchronous stand-up meetings that not only serve the purpose but also preserve the focus time of the engineers and document information for future reference.

 Managers should focus on creating data-based workflows.
 They should have the means to gather various software engineering metrics such as pull request metrics, developer focus time, team cycle time, code churn, and other metrics to devise a data-enriched process that is high on quality and has low chances of failure.

-A call for CI/CD
+4. A call for CI/CD

-Continuous Integration and Continuous Delivery combine the practices of both continuously integrating all written codes in a shared repository, triggering automated testing, and finally providing the means for continuous delivery.
+Continuous Integration and Continuous Delivery combine the practices of continuously integrating all written codes in a shared repository, triggering automated testing, and finally providing the means for continuous delivery.
 CI/CD automates most or all the manual intervention needed to get new code from a commit into production.
 This includes the stages of building, testing, and deployment.
 With a CI/CD pipeline in place, developers can rework and make changes to the codes, which are automatically tested and pushed for deployment.
 This promotes higher development frequency and lead time for changes while also limiting the room for change failures.

 Conclusion

 💡 Measuring and using DevOps metrics can help teams deliver high-quality software continuously.
-Hatica equips dev team with the ability to measure and track performance across lead time for changes, change failure rate, deployment frequency, and MTTR allowing teams to accelerate velocity and increase quality.
+Hatica equips the dev team with the ability to measure and track performance across lead time for changes, change failure rate, deployment frequency, and MTTR allowing teams to accelerate velocity and increase quality.
 Request a demo →

 Share this article: